mortgageratemonitor/visual-calm/README.md

 **Color mode** cycles automatically every 60 seconds: warm (oranges/reds) → full spectrum → cool (blues/cyans/purples) → monochrome (silver/white) → back to warm.

 ### Forest Stream
-You drift slowly above a forest stream.
-A subdivided water mesh animates with layered sine-wave ripples and a pulsing shimmer layer on top.
-Caustic light blobs dance on the water surface, simulating the patterns sunlight makes through moving water.
-Glowing pollen and spores drift lazily upward through god-ray light shafts that breathe through a dark overhead canopy of swaying leaves.
-Fireflies pulse in and out.
+You drift slowly above a forest stream at golden hour.
+The scene is built from several layered systems that combine to create a realistic forest environment.

+**Water** — a subdivided mesh ripples with layered sine-wave displacement.
+A reflection layer sits just above it, pulsing in sync with the overhead light shafts to simulate canopy light bouncing off the stream.
+A shimmer glint layer adds surface sparkle.
+Expanding ripple rings spawn randomly across the water — like raindrops or fish breaking the surface — growing outward and fading over 2–4 seconds.

+**Forest** — 28 three-dimensional trees line the stream, each with a tapered cylinder trunk and 2–3 overlapping foliage sphere clusters.
+Trees have genuine depth as you pass between them.

+**Atmosphere** — two layers of ground mist hug the water surface at different heights, both breathing independently.
+A green-teal color grading plane follows the camera, tinting the whole scene with a humid forest atmosphere.
+Caustic light blobs dance across the water surface.
+God-ray light shafts pulse down through a canopy of 36 swaying leaf planes overhead.

+**Particles** — fine dust drifts through the air, glowing pollen and spores float lazily upward, and fireflies pulse in and out near the waterline.
 Mouse gently sways your view side to side.

 ---